Iguassu Scenes

 Our home office is in Iguassu Falls.
 We offer a 24-hour assistance line in Iguassu Falls.
 If you need help, call us and an agent will answer promptly 24 hours a day.

-While visiting the Iguassu area, the best way to get around is by a car.
+While visiting the Iguassu area, the best way to get around is by van or bus.
 All of the sites are convenient and time can be saved, especially at the borders.

-In the evening, it is safer to travel by car or van; But if you have plenty of time and want to really explore the area, just use the local bus system and enjoy your visit!
+In the evening, it is safer to travel by car, van and bus; But if you have plenty of time and want to really explore the area, just use the local bus system and enjoy your visit!

-We are feeding this page... more info will be available soon.
+We are feeding this page... more info for Iguassu Falls for backpacker will be available soon.

 We wish you a nice trip - see you soon in the wonderful land of the falls.